Writing Your Novel – Six Months

 - Four industry masterclasses: We invite leading literary agents, authors and publishers to attend special sessions during which you will have the opportunity to ask questions about writing, editing, submitting to agents and the publishing process.
 Our special guests will draw on their experience of real-life publication journeys and share their insights with you.

-- Guest tutor sessions: A renowned published author will be invited to lead two guest teaching sessions midway through the course (as listed on the schedule), sharing their unique approach to writing through thoughtful and inspiring lessons.
-They will share wisdom from their writing career and set relevant tasks for the group.
+- Guest tutor sessions: Renowned author A.L.
+Kennedy will lead two guest teaching sessions midway through the course (as listed on the schedule), sharing her unique approach to writing through thoughtful and inspiring lessons.
+She will share wisdom from her writing career and set relevant tasks for the group.